CarolinaKra/Carolina_Portfolio/README.md

 * Developed a CNN model that predicts the gender, the category and the subcategory of fashion article images.
 * Carried out Exploratory Data Analysis.
 * Carried out Data Cleansing and Image Processing as part of the data preparation stage.
-* I applied the keras functional API for building models with multiple outputs.
+* I applied the Keras functional API for building models with multiple outputs.
-* I explored models with different local receptive field sizes and number of filters on the conv2d layers, different number of nodes in the dense layer, addition of BatchNormalisation and addition of Dropout layer of different rates.
+* I explored models with different local receptive field sizes and number of filters on the conv2d layers, different number of nodes in the dense layer.
+* I explred the addition of BatchNormalisation and the addition of Dropout layer of different rates.
 * The final model achieved an averaged accuracy of 94.1%, which is composed of a 98.3% accuracy for masterCategory, 94.7% for subCategory and 89.4% for gender.
 * The model successfully classified all the different classes within masterCategory, almost all of them within subCategory but for the gender task classification, the model struggled to classify correctly the unisex articles.

 ![correct image](/docs/assets/correct0.png)
 ![incorrect image](/docs/assets/incorrectgender.png)

-_Examples of a correctly and an incorreclty classified article images_
+_Examples of a correctly and an incorrectly classified article images_

-_The dataset contained low quality images (80x60 pixels) to speed up the model learning process_
+_The dataset contained low-quality images (80x60 pixels) to speed up the model learning process_

 ## [Project 3: Sentiment Analysis on Tourist Accommodation Reviews](https://github.com/CarolinaKra/SentimentAnalysisHotelReviews)
 ### My Natural Language Processing Project